veillette/physics-book/contents/ch23ElectromagneticInductionACCircuitsAndElectricalTechnologies.md

 Oersted’s discovery, the English scientist Michael Faraday (1791–1862) and the American scientist Joseph Henry (1797–1878) independently demonstrated that magnetic fields can produce currents.
-The basic process of generating emfs ( electromotive force) and, hence, currents with magnetic fields is known as **induction**{: class="term"}; this process is also called magnetic induction to distinguish it from charging by induction, which utilizes the Coulomb force.
+The basic process of generating emfs ( electromotive force) and, hence, currents with magnetic fields is known as **induction**{ class="term"}; this process is also called magnetic induction to distinguish it from charging by induction, which utilizes the Coulomb force.

 Today, currents induced by magnetic fields are essential to our technological